 The prices of medium quality marijuana across each state had a larger array of change than high-quality marijuana did.
 The states were nearly split in half, with 23 states experiencing an increase of price per ounce from 2010 to 2019 and the remaining states experiencing a decrease of price per ounce from 2010 to 2019.

 The states with the most dramatic price increases were Oklahoma and Kansas.
 The price of medium quality marijuana in Oklahoma rose over 232% from 2010 to 2019 from just $80 per ounce to $266 per ounce.
 Kansas also had a large increase in price.
 In 2010, the price per ounce in Kansas was $88.33 per ounce, and by 2019, the price rose to $284 per ounce, which is an increase of over 221%.

 As states continue to change the laws surrounding the use of recreational marijuana, it’s likely that these prices will also continue to change.
-Speaking of change, a great place to start if you want to change your life and recover from addiction is the Laguna Treatment Center.
+Speaking of change, a great place to start if you want to change your life and recover from addiction is the Laguna Treatment Hospital.
 If you or someone you know is struggling with addiction, don’t hesitate to take the first steps to recovery by getting help now, or call us at (855) 266-3365.